10 Unhurried French Destinations for Fishing and Leisure

 Other Adventures: bird observatory, camping, kayaking, jet skiing as well as cycling and rollerblading along its banks.

 Capbreton is emerging as a new holiday destination in France.
 If you love the sea, this is the place to be.
-This Atlantic seaside town and port offer such wide variety of activities and some of the most pristine beaches in Europe.
+This Atlantic seaside town and port offer such a wide variety of activities and some of the most pristine beaches in Europe.
 From exciting sea fishing to whale watching, surfing, boat tours, beautiful beaches and great seafood, Capbreton has it all covered!
 Here, You can enjoy every adventure sport there is!

 You can find a huge variety of saltwater fish in Capbreton including Sea Bass, Bonito, Tuna, Marlin, Rock Salmon and Sea Bream.